6G-SANDBOX/toolkit-installer/docs/README.md

 ## :round_pushpin: Roadmap

-- Test the toolkit installer using last releases of the 6G-SANDBOX repositories.
+- Validate if the Official OpenNebula Marketplace is installed. [#11](https://github.com/6G-SANDBOX/toolkit-installer/issues/11)
-- Posibility to install a specific version of the toolkit.
+- Posibility to install a specific version of the toolkit. [#12](https://github.com/6G-SANDBOX/toolkit-installer/issues/12)

 ## :hammer_and_wrench: Stack